richmahn/en_tn/mat/26/intro.md

 #### Other possible translation difficulties in this chapter ####

-##### Judas' kiss for Jesus #####
+##### When Judas kissed Jesus #####
 [Matthew 26:49](./49.md) describes how Judas kissed Jesus so the soldiers would know whom to arrest.
 The Jews would kiss each other when they greeted each other.

 ##### "I am able to destroy the temple of God" #####
 Two men accused Jesus of saying that he could destroy the temple in Jerusalem and then rebuild it "in three days" ([Matthew 26:61](./59.md)).
 They were accusing him of insulting God by claiming that God had given him the authority to destroy the temple and the power to rebuild it.
-What Jesus actually said was that if the Jewish authorities were to destroy this temple, he would certainly raise it up in three days ([John 2:19](../../jhn/02/17.md)).
+What Jesus actually said was that if the Jewish authorities were to destroy "this temple," meaning his body, he would certainly raise it up in three days ([John 2:19](../../jhn/02/17.md)).

 ## Links: ##